smaislin186/dwa15-spring2017-notes/02_PHP/09_PHP_and_HTML.md

 </html>
 ```

 In this code we see mostly HTML, with some PHP sprinkled in a couple places.
-If you run this example, you'll see the HTML produced in the browser looks like this (this example was generated on a Saturday):
+If you run this example, you'll see the HTML produced in the browser looks like this (this example was generated on a Friday):

 ```xml
 <!DOCTYPE html>